tripeersyou/the_craft_central/README.md

 * In the `Gemfile` change the `sqlite3` gem with `mysql2`.
 * Run `bundle install`.
 * Edit the contents of `config/database.yml`.
 Add the following fields in the `default`.
+* Run the contents of this [script](https://gist.githubusercontent.com/ankane/1d6b0022173186accbf0/raw/time_zone_support.sql) at the MySQL database to install groupdate support for MySQL.
 ```yaml
 default: &default
   adapter: mysql2